Burbank Airport–South station

 The station is located across Empire Avenue from the airport's Regional Intermodal Transportation Center (RITC).
 Most city bus lines stop at the bottom level of the RITC.
-Passengers travelling to the airport can take an elevator or escalator to a pedestrian bridge that connects the RITC to the terminal with moving walkways.
+Passengers traveling to the airport can take an elevator or escalator to a pedestrian bridge that connects the RITC to the terminal with moving walkways.
 The airport also offers shuttle service for those unable or unwilling to use the pedestrian bridge and moving walkways.

 Of the 76 California stations served by Amtrak, Burbank was the 28th-busiest in FY2017, with 73,814 total passengers.

 History

 The station was opened in February 1983 as an infill station on the short-lived CalTrain line.
 It would see less than one month of use by this service.
 Amtrak began limited service there on June 1, 1990.
 Metrolink trains began using the station on April 24, 1995, after the completion of a project to lengthen the platform.

 The station is part of a new intermodal transportation center which the Burbank City Council approved in late August 2010.
 The facility cost around $93 million.
 Groundbreaking occurred during the summer of 2012 and construction was completed summer 2014.
 It serves rail, air and bus travelers, as well as incorporating rental car facilities.